MicrosoftDocs/microsoft-salescopilot-docs/articles/post-meeting-card.md

 ---
-title: View post-meeting card
+title: View post-meeting summary card
-description: Learn how to view the post-meeting card in Teams. ms.date: 04/29/2026 ms.topic: how-to ms.service: microsoft-sales-copilot
+description: Learn where to find the post-meeting summary card in Teams and open the meeting recap. ms.date: 04/29/2026 ms.topic: how-to ms.service: microsoft-sales-copilot